MarcusWolschon/osmeditor4android/documentation/docs/help/es/Opening hours.md

 En un flujo de trabajo típico, el objeto que está editando ya tendrá una etiqueta de horas de apertura (opening_hours, service_times y collection_times) o puede volver a aplicar el ajuste preestablecido para el objeto para obtener un campo de horario de apertura vacío.
 Si necesita agregar el campo manualmente y está utilizando Vespucci, puede ingresar la clave en la página de detalles y luego volver a la pestaña basada en el formulario para editar.
 Si cree que la etiqueta de las horas de apertura debería haber sido parte del ajuste preestablecido, abra una publicación para su editor.

 If you have defined a default template (do this via the "Manage templates" menu item) it will be loaded automatically when the editor is started with an empty value.
 With the "Load template" function you can load any saved template and with the "Save template" menu you can save the current value as a template.
-You can define separate templates and defaults for the "opening_hours", "collection_times" and "service_times" tags.
-Further you can limit applicability of a template to a region and a specific identifier, typically an OSM top-level tap (for example amenity=restaurant).
+You can define separate templates and defaults for specific key, for example "opening_hours", "collection_times" and "service_times" or custom values.
+Further you can limit applicability of a template to a region and a specific identifier, typically an OSM top-level tag (for example amenity=restaurant).

 Naturalmente, puedes crear un valor de horarios de apertura desde cero, pero recomendamos usar una de las plantillas existentes para empezar.